Jsalehmoringa/Project-GLib/README.md

 After unbundling the project:

 1. Run `npm install` in your terminal.
-2. Run `npm run server`.
-This will run your backend on port.
 3. In a new terminal, run `npm start`.
 This will run your React app on port.
 The page will reload when you make changes.\